 speaker

 Dr. Cedric Francois

 Thank you so much for that question.
-So in Australia it's a little bit early, but you know the enthusiasm there about the retina community is meaningful and palpable.
+In Australia, it's a little bit early, but the enthusiasm there by the retina community is meaningful and palpable.
 As it relates to other regions around the world, we continue to do the work.
-We believe that the data as it continues to grow, remember we have the Gale Extension Study for the eight month data available to us now.
-It is undeniable what the benefit is that Cephovery can provide to these patients.
-And that is something that we will continue to work on with regulators and
+We believe that the data, as it continues to grow, remember we have the Gale Extension Study for the eight-month data available to us now.
+It is undeniable what the benefit is that Cy4V can provide to these patients, and that is something that we will continue to work on with regulators so that patients can have the best access globally for this product.

+speaker